Udder confusion: Cows flee cops on Marsha Sharp Freeway

 “I ran into another office and I panicked cause I thought it was in the building,” Nichols said.

 Luckily, the cow took off behind the building into a grassy area off Ave Q and 19th street where the team was able to catch it.

-"Its a little nerve racking when you get to going pretty fast on that pavement because the cows weigh about 1200 pounds and they can just take your horse out from underneath you," Burson explained.
+“It’s a little nerve-wracking when you get to going pretty fast on that pavement because the cows weigh about 1200 pounds and they can just take your horse out from underneath you,” Burson explained.

 “This is what we do,” Texas Tech Ranch Horse Team member Spencer Perkins said.

-"On a scale from 1 to 10, the level of excitement was an 11," Greeson continued, "It's all a day in the life of a Texas tech ranch horse team member," Greeson said.
+“On a scale from 1 to 10, the level of excitement was an 11,” Greeson said.
+“It’s all a day in the life of a Texas tech ranch horse team member.”

 The cows were taken back to the livestock center in New Deal and no one was hurt.
 Texas Tech says they are looking into how the cows escaped.